nestordemeure/nestordemeure.github.io/content/cooking/savoury/kraut burger.md

 ---
-title: "KrautBurger"
+title: "The mighty KrautBurger"
 date: 2022-05-24T21:16:50-07:00
 draft: false
 comments: false
 images:
 ---

-The Krautburger is my favourite homemade burger at the moment.
+The Krautburger is my favourite homemade burger of the moment.
-It is vegetarian (but not vegan, it includes mayo and, harder to replace, cheese) and light while being tasteful due to the taste of the melted cheese and toasted bun.
+It is vegetarian (but not vegan due to the presence of mayonaise and, harder to replace, cheese) and light while hitting all the flavours I want due to the melted cheese and toasted bun combined with the surprise freshness of the thick tomato slice hidden inside the burger.

-I really like the freshness of the thick tomato slice hidden inside the burger.
+## Ingredients (one burger):

-## Ingredients
+* a burger bun (bread rather than brioche if possible)

-* burger bun
+* some mayonaise
-* mayo
+* one tomato
-* tomato
+* enough sauerkraut to make a small patty out of it (pick one that is not too flavorfull and whose flavor *you like*, otherwise you might be disapointed by this burger...)
-* saurkraut
+* 2 slices of cheese (you want a cheese that does not melt instantly, so no american cheese, I like pepper jack because of the added flavor from the chili flakes, I would probably spinkle some chilly flakes on my sauerkraut if all I had was Gruyere)

-* 2 cheese slice (pepper jak)
+## Preparation:

-## Preparation
+* toast the lower bun (this step is optional but will reduce soginess)

-* spread mayo on each half bun
+* spread a layer of mayonnaise on each half bun (the goal here is not to act on the taste but to stop water from going through and into the bun)
-* put thick tomato slice on bottom until it is fully covered
+* put thick tomato slices on the bottom bun until it is fully covered (I like my slices about one centimeter thick)
 * add one slice of cheese
-* put equivalent of small pattie of sauerkraut on top
+* put some sauerkraut on top and shape it like a small pattie
-* add one more slice of cheese
+* add the second slice of cheese
-* add final bun
+* add the final bun

-## Cooking
+## Cooking:

-* toast in oven until cheese is nicely melted
+* toast in oven until the cheese is nicely melted and the top bun lightly toasted

-## Credits
+## Credits:

 This burger was born from some experimentation with leftovers.

-The idea of using a thick slice of fresh tomato in a grilled sandwitch comes from the [bacon tomato melt](../bacontomatomelt).
+The idea of using a thick slice of fresh tomato in a grilled sandwitch and mayonnaise as insulation comes from the [bacon tomato melt](../bacontomatomelt).